What are Sustainable Drainage Systems?

 - Biodiversity – SuDS can provide the opportunity to create and improve habitats for wildlife, enhancing biodiversity.

-The Essex SuDS Design Guide (2016) forms the local standards for Essex and, together with the National Standards, strongly promotes the use of SuDS, which help to reduce surface water runoff and mitigate flood risk.
+The Essex SuDS Design Guide (currently under review) forms the local standards for Essex and, together with the National Standards, strongly promotes the use of SuDS, which help to reduce surface water runoff and mitigate flood risk.

 The National Planning Policy Framework (NPPF) provides support for decision-making in relation to SuDS through two key paragraphs: